abathur8bit/coco/dodge/README.md

 # Dodge Block

-Part of my 26 letter theme game set, where I make a game and use a theme based on a letter of the alphabet.
+Part of my 26 letter theme game set, where I make a game and make the theme based on a letter of the alphabet.
 Inpired by John Romero.

 Project was first created as a godot project, then